juju/docs/src/en/charm-review-process.md

 reviewing as well as for those that may want to deploy the charm.
 We recommend the charm's README have the following information:

-1. What is the service?
+1. What is the application the charm provides?
-1. What configuration options does it provide as well as suggested usage noting defaults.
+1. What configuration options does the charm provide?
+As well as suggested usage of configuration noting defaults.
-1. What files does it retrieve from the Internet
+1. What files does the charm retrieve from the Internet?
-1. Instructions on how to deploy the service and scale it out.
+1. Instructions on how to deploy the charm and scale it out.
-1. How the charm should be used in relation to configuration options and relations.
+1. How the charm should be related to other charms.
-1. Caveats
+1. Caveats or known limitations of the charm.
 1. Support including contact and upstream project information.

 Make note of sections of the README that need improvement or are missing.